imCharlieB/area-card-elite/README.md

 **NOTE:** the `http://localhost:4000` server is started using the `watch` node script, which serves up the `/dist` folder.

-The Home Assistant configuration also sets up a `Showcase` Dashboard which you can use to showcase your custom card.
+The HA configuration also sets up a `Showcase` Dashboard which you can use to showcase your custom card.
 The definition of the view for can be found in `.hass_dev/views/my-lit-card-preview.yaml`.

 If you need to setup any entities to showcase your custom card, you can define them by adding them as a `package` in `.hass-dev\packages`.
 See `.hass_dev/packages/number.yaml` for an example

+## Using HA custom components in your card or editor

+If you are wanting to use spe, of the HA custom components in your card or editor, you have to jump though some hoops at the time of writing.

+The biggest problem with using these components is that they are not necessarily loaded into the browser at the time you want to use them.
+They are 'lazy loaded' by HA so that not all components are loaded when you first start load HA in your browser.
+This aids in speeding up loading of HA.

+There is a good write-up [here](https://github.com/thomasloven/hass-config/wiki/PreLoading-Lovelace-Elements) that shows you how to do it.

+In this repo we use the `EntityPicker` class in the editor to select the entity from which we want ot display the value in the card.

 ## Using it...